-- 1 From any screen, hold MARK/SOS for one second. - 2 Select Activate inReach SOS.
+- 1 From any screen, select SOS.

+- 2 Select the SOS type.

+- 3 Select Activate inReach SOS.

 The chartplotter initiates an SOS call from the paired inReach device, and creates an entry on the Conversations page.
 You can communicate with the Garmin Response team using this conversation.